pkosurilab/readthedocs-BellaVista/docs/source/get_started.md

 : Allowed values: `"Xenium"`, `"MERSCOPE"`, or `"MERlin"`.
 Specifies the spatial transcriptomic technology.
 The input is not case-sensitive, so values "xenium", "Xenium", and "XENIUM" are treated equivalently

 **data_folder**: *string*
-: Path to folder containing dataset output files
+: The path to the folder where the dataset output files are stored.
+Bella Vista visualization files will be saved in a new folder named `BellaVista_output` within the data_folder.

-**bella_vista_output_folder**: *string*
-: Path to save & load Bella Vista visualization files.
-If the folder does not exist, it will be created.

 **create_bellavista_inputs**: *boolean, default=true*
-: Create required visualization files for Bella Vista.
-Must be `true` when first loading data.\
- Can be `false` in subsequent runs (since files have already been created).
+: Specifies whether to generate the necessary visualization files for Bella Vista.
+It should be set to `true` when loading the data for the first time.
+It can be set to `false` in later runs, as the files will already have been created.

-  > If set to `true` and the visualization files have already been created from a previous run, Bella Vista will skip the preparation of existing visualization files and only create files that do not exist.
+  > If set to `true` and the visualization files already exist from a previous run, Bella Vista will skip recreating those files and only generate any missing ones.

 ## Visualization parameters